Kelly Slater: Early years

-Of Syrian-Irish descent, Slater grew up in Cocoa Beach, Florida, where he still lives.
+Slater was born to a Syrian father and a Irish mother, and grew up in Cocoa Beach, Florida, where he still lives.
 He is the son of Stephen Slater and Judy Moriarity.
 He has two brothers, Sean and Stephen.

 The son of a bait-store proprietor, Slater grew up near the water, and he began surfing at age five.
 By age ten, he was winning age-division events up and down the Atlantic coast, and in 1984 he won his first age-division United States championship title.
 Two years later he finished third in the junior division at the world amateur championships in England, and he won the Pacific Cup junior championship in Australia the following year.
 Slater attended Cocoa Beach High School.

 Professional career

 Slater turned pro in 1990 and qualified for the Bud Pro Tour (The World Surf League's qualifying tour at the time).
 He then immediately won his first contest on the Bud Pro Tour, The Body Glove Surf Bout in Trestles, California.
 At the end of the year he qualified for the World Surf League Championship Tour for the 1991 season.
 After qualifying for 1991, Slater struggled during his first year on the Championship Tour and was 43rd out of 44 in the world rankings.
 In 1992 he secured podium (top 3) finishes in three of his first five events before winning his first professional tour event, the Rip Curl Pro, in France.
-His win in that year's prestigious Pipeline Masters in Hawaii secured his first World Title, and at age 20, he became the youngest surfer to win a world champion ever.
+His win in that year's prestigious Pipeline Masters in Hawaii secured his first World Title, and at age 20, he became the youngest world surfing champion ever.
 Slater finished sixth in the 1993 rankings but came back to win five world titles in a row from 1994 to 1998, during which time televised surfing events had become increasingly popular.
 He then took a break from competitive surfing at the end of 1998, before returning to the world pro tour in 2002.